No items in your shopping bag.

 Sandro is continuously improving the traceability of its collections, retracing all the steps in its production chain.
 To make it ever more responsible, we are focusing on enhancing the audits conducted with our suppliers and reducing the environmental impact of the production process.

 Producing less and producing better is a day-to-day concern for us.
 To that end, we are working on the very structure of the collections.
 For example, between 2017 and 2020, we reduced the size of our collections by 25%.
-By adjusting the volumes produced as best possible, our residual stock volumes at the end of the season decreased globally by 27% between 2018 and 2021, despite COVID-19.
+By adjusting the volumes produced as best possible, our residual stock volumes at the end of the season decreased globally by 27% between 2018 and 2021, in spite of Covid.

 Sandro is committed to ethical and responsible production.
 In fact, the majority of our suppliers and manufacturers are long-standing partners who have grown with Sandro's success around the world.
 We maintain privileged relationships with them and constantly encourage them to implement the highest environmental and social standards.